tolauwae/phd-thesis/src/oop/oop.typ

 // todo show vs code plugin
 We have implemented the stateful out-of-place debugger formalized above in a prototype debugger, called #emph[Edward].
 The #emph[Edward] debugger is built on top of the WARDuino runtime @lauwaerts24:warduino, a WebAssembly runtime for microcontrollers.
-The prototype provides the features described in the previous section.// for IoT applications that compile to WebAssembly.
+The prototype provides the features described in the previous section.// for Internet of Things applications that compile to WebAssembly.
 //The implementation leverages the existing stateless implementation of the WARDuino runtime, and extends it with the necessary infrastructure for state synchronization.
 //This involved extending the existing communication protocol with the necessary messages for state synchronization, and refactoring the communication infrastructure of the runtime to handle the new messages.
 Additionally, we created a new high-level interface for defining actions which integrates the state synchronization interface described in @oop:semantics.